cjbarker/cjbarker.com/content/blog/podcast-recommendations.md

 * [A16z](https://a16z.com/podcasts/): Andreessen Horowtiz discusses tech, culture trends, news and the future
 * [Techstuff](https://tunein.com/podcasts/Technology-Podcasts/TechStuff-p330967/): Various technologies, company
     origins, and more discussed in depth of the "how"
-* [Note to Self](https://www.wnycstudios.org/shows/notetoself): Manoush Zomorodi questions and challenges our relience on technology, the value-add it provides, and our privacy - for the better.
+* [Note to Self](https://www.wnycstudios.org/shows/notetoself): Manoush Zomorodi questions and challenges our reliance on technology, the value-add it provides, and our privacy - for the better.

 ### Mind Expanding aka Brain Food
 * [Hidden Brain](https://www.npr.org/series/423302056/hidden-brain): Shankar Vedantam helps curious people understand the world - and themselves
 * [Crazy Genius](https://www.theatlantic.com/podcasts/crazygenius/): Big questions and provocative conclusions about technology and culture
 * [Ted Talks Daily](https://radiopublic.com/ted-talks-daily-69aZB6): Talks range from how to reduce poverty to bracing for the upcoming Singularity.
 Rarely does it disappoint.
 * [Make Me Smart](https://www.marketplace.org/topics/make-me-smart): It rose from NPR's MarketPlace.
 "B/c none of us is as smart as all of us"
-* [Stuff You Should Know](https://www.stuffyoushouldknow.com/podcasts): Fasinating topics that take you from the surface of the information into the depths of knowledge
+* [Stuff You Should Know](https://www.stuffyoushouldknow.com/podcasts): Fascinating topics that take you from the surface of the information into the depths of knowledge

 ### Drumming / Percussion